timonla/blog/diet-review-sep-2020/post.md

 * I don't consume alcohol (apart from my vitamin B12 drops)
 * I avoid caffeine
 * I avoid salt if possible
-* My diet is high carb / low fat
+* I try to not eat too much fat

 If you are interested in some more inspiration on similar diets I can highly recomment:
 * Dr. Greger's Book [HOW NOT TO DIE](https://nutritionfacts.org/book/how-not-to-die/) as well as